drasgo/VENN/README.md

 - add multiple dimensions for layers
 - add famous models prefab
 - add ideal models for given input/output
-- add "run the model" option, for Pytorch, fastAI and Keras
+- add "run the model" option, for fastAI and Keras
 - general bugfix
 - comments
+- Double check for cost and loss functions for all frameworks